 Sugar: Very low / non-existent

 Low to no purines in liquor or wine?

 Gout Diet- Gout Foods- Purines- Gout Food List - Uric Acid - Foods to Avoid with Gout

 The information to the left raises some serious questions about our obsession with trying to control Gout with low-purine diets.

-- Purines are the main culprit?
-Yet, study after study fails to provide any evidence that high-purine vegetables have any negative impact on the Gout sufferer.......
+- Are purines really the main culprit?
+Then, why do multiple studies fail to provide evidence that high-purine vegetables have any negative impact on the Gout sufferer.......

 It might be best that we take a closer look at the general patterns of eating habits and lifestyles, rather than focus on a specific purine source.
-Our focus needs to shift from uric acid producers, to excretion inhibitors.
-Uric acid excretion - rather lack thereof - is a much larger part of the problem.
+What if we shift our focus from uric acid producers to excretion inhibitors, instead?
+After all, limited uric acid excretion is a much larger part of the problem.